appbaseio/Docs/content/docs/reactivesearch/vue/overview/QuickStart.md

 />
 ```

 The SingleRange operates on a numeric datatype field and fires a range query.
 The `data` prop of SingleRange allows specifying a [start, end] range and a label associated with it.
 Using `defaultValue`, we can preselect a particular option.
-In this case, we're preselecting all the books that have a rating of `4 stars and up`.
+In this case, we're preselecting all the books that have a rating of `All Books`.

 At this point, this is how our app should be looking: